We spend a lot of time in class discussion and analysis, so these expectations are important!

 Students are responsible for making up all work that was missed due to the absence.
 This includes bell ringers, notes, reading, core assessments, and homework assignments.
-Students can find work in the Absent Crate within the file folder with the date of the absence.
+Students can find work in the Makeup Work Crate within the file folder with the date of the absence.
 All classwork or homework items will be located in the folder.
 Absentee/late work should be collected prior to class instruction time.
 Students have two days to complete the missing assignments from the day returned to school following the absence.
-Students will complete a late or missing work form and staple this to the completed assignment.
 If there are assessments/quizzes/tests to be completed, the student must schedule a time to complete those with an instructor present.
-If additional time is needed for any missing assignments, students must conference with the instructor, and time will be allotted depending on individual circumstance.
+If additional time is needed for any missing assignments, students must conference with the instructor, and time will be allotted depending on individual circumstances.

 Late work is considered any work that is submitted to the teacher after the work has been collected.
 A zero will be entered into the grade book if any assignment is missing, including classwork and core assignments.
 The expectation is that late work will not be accepted, however, the acceptance of late work will be determined upon review of individual circumstances by the instructor.
 Students will not receive full credit for work that is not submitted by the due date.
-Each day that an assignments is late, an automatic 25% will be deducted from the assignment grade.
-After four late days, an assignment will not be accepted.
+Each day that an assignment is late, an automatic 15% will be deducted from the assignment grade.
+After five class days late, an assignment will not be accepted.

-Bell ringers will be completed daily on one piece of notebook paper.
-The bell ringer will begin on Monday and each day will be added to the same paper.
-The bell ringers will be collected at the end of every week to be graded.
+Bell ringers will be completed daily and collected at the end of every week to be graded.
 Students are responsible for keeping up with the bell ringers throughout the week.
 Bell ringers are an important component to instruction, and students will need this information to study for quizzes and core assignments.
 Bell ringers are considered a classwork assignment and must be completed if they are missed.